harness/developer-hub/docs/continuous-delivery/cd-execution/cd-general-steps/container-step.md

 1. Set the maximum resources limit values for the resources used by the container at runtime.

-- **Limit Memory:** the maximum memory that the container can use.
+- **Limit Memory:** The maximum memory that the container can use.
 You may express memory as a plain integer or as a fixed-point number using the suffixes G or M. You may also use the power-of-two equivalents Gi and Mi.
-- **Limit CPU:** the maximum number of cores that the container can use.
+- **Limit CPU:** The maximum number of cores that the container can use.
 CPU limits are measured in cpu units.
 Fractional requests are allowed; you can specify one hundred millicpu as 0.1 or 100m.

-For more information, go to [Resource units in Kubernetes ](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) from Kubernetes.
+For more information, go to [Resource units in Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) from Kubernetes.

 ### Image pull policy

-1. Select an option to set the pull policy for the image.
+1. Select an option to set the pull policy for the image:

-- **Always:** the kubelet queries the container image registry to resolve the name to an image digest every time the kubelet launches a container.
+- **Always:** The kubelet queries the container image registry to resolve the name to an image digest every time the kubelet launches a container.
 If the kubelet encounters an exact digest cached locally, it uses its cached image; otherwise, the kubelet downloads (pulls) the image with the resolved digest, and uses that image to launch the container.
-- **If Not Present:** the image is pulled only if it is not already present locally.
+- **If Not Present:** The image is pulled only if it is not already present locally.
-- **Never:** the image is assumed to exist locally.
+- **Never:** The image is assumed to exist locally.
 No attempt is made to pull the image.

 ### Output variables